2006 Assessment Rating - 29%

 Mcare is pleased to announce it will accept assessment payments through an electronic funds transfer (EFT) payment process, effective immediately.
 The EFT may be an ACH or wire transfer.
 The EFT process provides primary insurers with alternative payment methods, in addition to paper checks.
 We strongly recommend the use of EFTs when payments are made.

 To learn more about this new payment option and the minimum standards, please send an email to Mcare’s Fiscal Unit at email@example.com expressing your interest.
 We will have an Mcare representative call you to explain the program.
 We thank you in advance for considering Mcare's preferred method of payment.

-This manual is intended to provide guidance and clarify procedures with regards to calculating the 2006 Mcare assessment.
+This manual is intended to provide guidance and clarify procedures with regards to calculating the 2006 Mcare assessment, including abatement-related information.
 Although the 2006 Assessment Manual should be read thoroughly in order to understand the entire assessment calculation process, please take note of some particular additions, changes or clarifications relating to the following:

 Exhibit 1 Rates for 2006 Individual Health Care Providers